wp-plugins/youtube-widget-responsive/readme.txt

 - Enabling Privacy Mode On/Off
 - Enable fullscreen On/Off
 - Enable the suggested videos at the end of playback On/Off
-Languages: EN, IT, AR, DE, ES, FR, HI, RU, ZH (thanks to Amluigil and google Translate)
+Languages: EN, IT, AR, DE, ES, FR, HI, RU, ZH (thanks to Amlugil and google Translate)

 == Installation ==